 Email: Jeremy A. Hebert ›

 Jeremy A. Hebert, co-managing partner and member of Becker and Hebert, LLC, is a graduate of the University of Mississippi (B.B.A.
 1995) and Tulane University School of Law (J.D.
 1999).
-Mr. Hebert has been a practicing attorney for fourteen years with a focus on business, commercial and real estate transactions and litigation.
+Mr. Hebert has a practice primarily focused on business, commercial and real estate transactions and litigation.

 Mr. Hebert is a licensed title insurance producer for the State of Louisiana and for four major title insurance underwriters including Fidelity National Title Insurance Company, Commonwealth Land Title Insurance Company, Stewart Title Insurance Company and First American Title Insurance Company.

-Mr. Hebert is also currently one of several common benefit counsel in the matter entitled In Re: MDL 2179 Oil Spill by the Oil Rig (Deepwater Horizon) and represents hundreds of individual claimants and businesses in the handling of their claims with the Deepwater Horizon Economic Claims Center.
-In the past, he has also been involved in class action suits involving pharmaceutical drugs and physician neglect and intentional acts.
-He has served on a Plaintiffs’ Steering/Executive Committee, as a Chairman of a Finance and Hours Committee, and successfully represented over one hundred individuals and businesses in a mass tort train derailment, chemical exposure and evacuation case.
+Mr. Hebert was one of several common benefit counsel in the matter entitled In Re: MDL 2179 Oil Spill by the Oil Rig (Deepwater Horizon) and represented hundreds of individual claimants and businesses in the handling of their real estate and business economic loss claims.
+In the past, he also successfully represented over one hundred individuals and businesses in a mass tort train derailment, chemical exposure and evacuation case.